MdPrantoSikder/Multi-Source-Transfer-Learning-for-Multi-Class-Medical-Image-Classification/README.md

 ->Limited labeled data due to privacy concerns and annotation costs

-Domain variability across scanners, hospitals, and imaging protocols
+->Domain variability across scanners, hospitals, and imaging protocols

-Poor generalization of single-source pretrained models
+->Poor generalization of single-source pretrained models

-By combining multiple pretrained models, the framework treats each model as a complementary feature extractor rather than relying on a single source of learned representations.
+->By combining multiple pretrained models, the framework treats each model as a complementary feature extractor rather than relying on a single source of learned representations.

 Framework Architecture